itsa4ankush/hello_world/README.md

 ### 1. The Butter Chicken!

 The [Butter Chicken](https://github.com/itsa4ankush/butterrchicken), is an first prize winner of the ElevenLabs Worldwide Hackathon in 2025 for the Amsterdam edition.
 The project, Anna, is a conversational voice agent developed for government and public services.
 This project is the recreation of the simplified version for the orignal build during the competition.
-It is a full course meal
+It is a full course meal.

+### 2. The Chai!

+The [Chai](https://github.com/itsa4ankush/the-chai), is a reimagination of my MIT Global Hackathon challenge reimagination where we analyzed a sample dataset of Ghana patients, medical equipments services, and facilities to connect the patient to reqquired medical services.
+It can also offers stratgic insights, planning and medical gaps for critical services.
+I have used knowledge graphs and RAG to connect with an voice agent along with a dashbaord for visualization.
+It is an appetizer.

+### 3. The Pani Puri!

+The [Chai](https://github.com/itsa4ankush/the-pani-puri), is a reimagination of my Miro x Lovable Hackathon challenge in Amsterdam submission where I attempted to simplify B2B and B2c event planning such as corporate events, parties, birthday parties or other parties with an AI agent.
+The agent reduces the timme and effors for a simple Google search for shortlisting, identifying vendors and finalizing.
+It is an appetizer.